 - Being unconventional, it can withdraw the benefits of an economic situation and pick a theme that is trending and invest accordingly.
 If the financial experts hit the right slot, the rewards can be benchmark beating and can fetch higher returns than other equity funds

 - With high return capabilities, they are a high-risk fund.
-As they are equity funds and focus on a theme, they can give skyrocketing returns, if markets favor it.
+As they are equity funds and focus on a theme, they can give skyrocketing returns, if markets favor them.
 However, during market head turns, the returns can be easily eroded incurring huge losses to the investor

-How are Thematic Funds different from Sectoral Funds and Focussed Funds?
+How are Thematic Funds Different from Sectoral Funds and Focussed Funds?

 Thematic funds are often confused with sectoral funds or focussed funds while all three are completely different.
-Focussed funds invest in limited stocks that can belong to any capitalization, sector, and may not be unified by a specific theme.
+Focussed funds invest in limited stocks that can belong to any capitalization or sector, and may not be unified by a specific theme.
 These stocks are favorites of fund managers either because of their good performance in the stock market or have huge futuristic growth potential.
 Sectoral funds, which are more likely to be misconstrued with thematic funds, invest in a particular sector and are confined to it.
 Thematic funds can invest in multiple sectors that are in alignment with the theme they are investing in.

-For example, sectoral funds may invest in particular sectors like pharma, banking, real estate, energy, etc. whereas the thematic funds function differently.
+For example, sectoral funds may invest in particular sectors like pharma, banking, real estate, energy, etc. whereas thematic funds function differently.
 Suppose the home loan rates are falling and experts expect a rise in demand for affordable housing, they can launch a fund around this theme.
 The fund may invest in companies of construction, cement, banking, financial services, paints, etc. Now banking and construction are two different sectors but here they are united by a theme.

-Points to Consider Before Investing
+Points to Consider Before Thematic Investing